mezod/boilerplate-koa-redux-react/README.md

    Development server should be running at http://localhost:8080/

-## Real project using this boilerplate
+## Real projects using this boilerplate

 [listlogs.com](http://www.listlogs.com)